 REALLY go??
 Handy tool for course planner or rogaine

 - Sport-Ident E-cards look similar, but hear what's under the skin.

-- Version 8, beeps 3X faster than the original, stores 30 controls, price down $10 to $60.
+- Version 8, beeps 3X faster than the original, stores 30 controls, price $60.
 This is fine for most courses/people but sprints/M21E tend to have lots.

-- Version 9, 3X speed, stores 50 controls, also $10 off, now $80.
+- Version 9, 3X speed, stores 50 controls, $80.
 (Note there are some very early control stations that these won't work in, but organisers who use them need to provide alternatives.
 The work-anywhere cards are no longer made.
 It's called "progress".)

 - SI Active Card.
 Holds 128, but get this: when the SI stations are suitably enabled, it registers within half a metre!
 No more fumbling for the hole!
 Fly by at 100mph.
 Or on your bike without stopping.
 Can be used with "ordinary" SI stations in the usual way.
-Has a battery, we can't offer replacement, but it will revert to an ordinary stick. $135.
+Has a battery, at present replacement requires sending back to the manufacturer, but when flat it still works by putting in the hole. $135.

 BEFORE BUYING, ASK YOUR CLUB HOW OFTEN YOU CAN USE AIR PUNCHING - IT CHEWS UP THE BATTERIES OF THE STATIONS!

 - Trade-ins: we'll give you $30 for a saleable Sport-Ident version 5 card, we put new straps on and sell them at just $35.
 But if you're hoping to buy, these are not often available:-((

 - Security wrist line (elastic) for your SI card.
 Insure against dropping it, especially on the bike. $3.